raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

    * Attempt to load recovery.bin from [USB device boot](../computemodule/cm-emmc-flashing.md)
       * Success - run `recovery.bin`
       * Fail - retry USB device boot

+N.B.
+Currently only CM4 reserves a GPIO for `nRPIBOOT`

 ## recovery.bin
 `recovery.bin` is a minimal second stage program used to reflash the bootloader SPI EEPROM image.